-The equivalent circuit diagram then looks like the one in Figure C1-18.
+The equivalent circuit diagram then looks like the one in Figure 3.

 Impedance around the resonance frequency

-Figure C1-17 shows an example of the impedance diagram around the resonance frequency.
+Figure 2. shows an example of the impedance diagram around the resonance frequency.
 We shall evolve the reasoning further.

 Often the expression for Cs is used when the frequency dependence of capacitance is shown in diagrams.
 This means that the capacitance quite contrary to physical and electrical laws starts rising at higher frequencies.
 The explanation accordingly is to be sought in errors in the measurement method.

-Except for electrolytics and other high loss capacitors the impedance curve usually has the appearance of the one shown in Figure C1-19.
+Except for electrolytics and other high loss capacitors the impedance curve usually has the appearance of the one shown in Figure 4.

 The sharp tip at the resonance frequency is typical for capacitors with comparatively small losses.
 In this frequency range the impedance contribution from the ESR is smaller than those of the capacitive and inductive reactances.
 When the decreasing capacitive reactance reaches the same magnitudes as those of the rising inductive reactance there will be an increasing influence from the latter.
 It reduces the capacitive reactance and eventually eliminates it.
 The curve bends down in a sharp tip.
 The bottom of the bend is determined by the ESR.

-The losses in Figure C3-18 are concentrated to the ESR which consequently becomes significant when we leave the low frequency range.
+The losses in Figure 6. are concentrated to the ESR which consequently becomes significant when we leave the low frequency range.
 For HF chips and high loss components as for example electrolytics often the ESR is stated in the data sheets.
-If the ESR information is missing you always find, for all component types, a specified dissipationfactor (DF), the tanδ (Figure C1-21).
+If the ESR information is missing you always find, for all component types, a specified dissipationfactor (DF), the tanδ (Figure 6).

 Hence at higherfrequencies the series circuit according to Figure 3 applies.
 There is

 Tanδ usually is expressed in %.

-If the frequency declines to zero the circuit becomes resistive according to Figure C1-10 and -16, without any capacitance, and the losses are limited to the IR.
+If the frequency declines to zero the circuit becomes resistive, without any capacitance, and the losses are limited to the IR.
 Also at very low frequencies the IR is predominant but here it should be completed with dawning AC dependent losses to an equivalent loss resistance Rp.
-The diagram in Figure C1-16 now can be simplified to a parallel circuit with the capacitance Cp (Figure C1-22).
+The diagram in Figure 2. now can be simplified to a parallel circuit with the capacitance Cp (Figure 7.).

-If we describe the impedance in a parallel circuit according to Figure C1-22 it’s easy to show that its dissipation factor – which applies at low frequencies – can be written as
+If we describe the impedance in a parallel circuit according to Figure 7. it’s easy to show that its dissipation factor – which applies at low frequencies – can be written as

-The difference between Cs and Cp usually is negligible.
+The difference between Cs and Cp usually is negligible depending to the impedance value – see note below.
 We shall return to the connections in some formulas.
-If we equate the formula C1-10 with C1-11 we obtain
+If we equate the formula with we obtain

-Let us terminate the discussion about the capacitor losses by distinguishing the different types of losses as in following Figure C1-23.
+Let us terminate the discussion about the capacitor losses by distinguishing the different types of losses as in following Figure 8.

 Sometimes we encounter the expression Q or Q value, especially in high frequency applications.
 Instead of describing the capacitor losses as DF (Tanδ) we rather specify its freedom from losses, its figure of merit, the Q value.
 It is defined as